basnijholt/glove80/layouts/tailorkey/README.md

 ## Testing Expectations
 - For incremental changes, add or update a targeted test under `tests/tailorkey/` (mouse, HRM, etc.) to lock in the new expectations.
 - The layout parity tests ensure the full JSON matches the generated structure, so intentional diffs must be checked in alongside code changes.

+## Known Issues
+- **Mouse layer paste binding (Windows-derived variants):** index 57 on the Mouse layer currently emits `LC(LC(V))`, i.e., Control pressed twice before `V`.
+This is a historical slip in `layers/mouse.py` and can make the paste shortcut unreliable on Windows/Linux.
+The fix is simply to reduce the nesting to a single `LC(V)`, but doing so changes every TailorKey release JSON derived from the Windows template.
+Until we’re ready to regenerate those releases, the bug is left in place so the shipped JSON stays byte-identical.